neelsmith/Kanones.jl/docs/src/index.md

 # Kanones

+> ☛ Build customized morphological parsers for ancient Greek

 - all data managed in delimited-text tables you can modify or add to with any text editor
 - rigorously defined orthography.
-Example parsers include standard orthographyof printed editions of literary Greek, and a parser for epigraphic Greek in the alphabet used by Athens before 403 BCE.
+Example parsers include standard orthography of printed editions of literary Greek, and a parser for epigraphic Greek in the alphabet used by Athens before 403 BCE.
 - implemented entirely in the Julia language (no other technical prerequisites):
     - platform independent
     - *fast*
-    - code library can be used from command line, in scripts, in web apps, direct in an editor like Visual Studio Code
+    - code library can be used from command line, in scripts, in web apps, directly in an editor like Visual Studio Code

 ## Contents